oswaldAle04/markup-test/README.md

 - Clone this repo
 - `cd markup-test`
-- Exec public/index.html file then
+- You run public/index.html file then
 ____________

 ### PERFORM

 - Clone this repo
 - `cd markup-test`
+- `npm install`
-- `npm run start` for watch changes
+- `npm run start` to watch changes
-- perform changes in src folder files
+- Perform changes in src folder files
-- Open public/index.html and look the changes then
+- Run public/index.html and look the changes then